odykak/Fiber-length-distribution/README.md

 Reads fiber length data and, in a new folder, plots:

 - length histograms
--normal distribution of observed lengths
+- normal distribution of observed lengths

 "Fiber length distribution" is the file to run, found in the branch named "main".